LibraryOfCongress/citizen-dj/README.md

   -overwrite
 ```

-`-delta` is the delta for [onset detection](https://librosa.github.io/librosa/generated/librosa.onset.onset_detect.html); decrease this number for more samples. `-min` and `-max` is minimum and maximum duration in milliseconds (-1 for no limit). `-features` adds another step for analyzing the samples' pitches, volume, and musicality.
+`-delta` is the delta for [onset detection](https://librosa.github.io/librosa/generated/librosa.onset.onset_detect.html); decrease this number for more samples. `-min` and `-max` is minimum and maximum duration in milliseconds (-1 for no limit). `-features` adds another step for analyzing the samples' pitches, volume, and musicality which will be necessary for the next steps.

 Compile sample information about each item and add it to the items .csv file: